adityasingh1996/ByteBender/README.md

 6. **Dynamic Updates**: Modify rules without restarting the extension or Burp Suite.
 7. **Optimized Performance**: Designed for efficiency in complex manipulation scenarios.

-## Contributing

-We welcome contributions to ByteBender.
-Please feel free to submit pull requests, report issues, or suggest new features through our GitHub repository.

-## License

-[Insert your chosen license information here]

 ---

-ByteBender enhances Burp Suite's capabilities, offering security professionals and developers a robust tool for HTTP request manipulation.
-Its combination of powerful features and user-friendly design makes it an invaluable asset for web application testing and security assessments.